-In this Figure, one can see a neuronal socialization on the top left, a neuronal externalization on the top right, a neuronal combination on the bottom right A Visionary Way to Novel Process Optimization Techniques - The Transfer of a Process Modeling Language to the Neuronal Level and a neuronal internalization on the bottom left.
+In this Figure, one can see a neuronal socialization on the top left, a neuronal externalization on the top right, a neuronal combination on the bottom right and a neuronal internalization on the bottom left.
 All of them were visualized in the activity view of the KMDL.